 Pathways to Learning Across the Key Stages

-There are currently 2 classes within the Primary Department, Giraffe Class and Zebra Class.
+There are currently 3 classes within the Primary Department, Giraffe Class, Zebra Class and Elephants Class.
 There is also a nurturing KS3 class which works between the Primary and KS3 curriculum.

 The programme of study for the Primary Department is incorporated into a termly topic alongside a strong emphasis on learning skills.
 There are times during the term when subjects are taught as part of the topic and times when subjects are taught discretely.
 Cross curricular links are also made to reinforce learning.
 It is important our children learn basic skills across the curriculum to provide a firm foundation to their learning.
 There is a strong emphasis on our curriculum being practical, stimulating and interactive, so regular opportunities for visits